videogame-archive/dat-catalog/README.md

 Each project directory structure depends on the organization of the project.

 Leaf nodes contain the dats, dats are stored in a directory with the dat name without any kind of qualifiers as they will be found in collections.
+This structure is called 'normalized' structure.

 For example:
 ```